Highlights

 Students are responsible for being in their seat in the classroom prior to the start of lecture.
 The tardy student will be responsible for any missed content.
 Repeated tardiness or absences are inconsistent with the professional expectations noted in the handbook.
 The AA will notify the PD when there is a tardy form turned in by faculty.
 Tardiness is not acceptable and is a professionalism infraction and may be referred for additional sanctions (see handbook for more detail).

-PLEASE NOTE: Detail about requirements for the successful completion of the didactic year can be found in the Student Didactic Handbook section titled "Requirements for Successful Completion of the Didactic Year."
+Please Note: Details about the requirements for the successful completion of the didactic year can be found in the Student Didactic Handbook section titled "Requirements for Completion of Didactic Year."

 In addition to these academic requirements, the student must also: